tianrui-qi/DSMLM/README.md

 ## [dataGenerator.m](https://github.com/tianrui-qi/DL-SMLFM/blob/matlab-achieve/dataGenerator.m)

+- This file is mainly use to store all the data we generated as file, and [dataGeneratorHelper.m](https://github.com/tianrui-qi/DL-SMLFM/blob/matlab-achieve/dataGeneratorHelper.m) will be used to generate all the samples and labels.

 - All the data will store in fold `paras.DataDir`.
-Since in [dataGeneratorHelper.m](https://github.com/tianrui-qi/DL-SMLFM/blob/matlab-achieve/dataGeneratorHelper.m) we implement two kinds of samples (clean samples and noised samples) and two kinds of labels (labels with luminance information for regression and binary labels for classification), we will create four subfolders to store them separately.
+We will create four subfolders to store them separately since in [dataGeneratorHelper.m](https://github.com/tianrui-qi/DL-SMLFM/blob/matlab-achieve/dataGeneratorHelper.m) we implement two kinds of samples (clean samples and noised samples) and two kinds of labels (labels with luminance information for regression and binary labels for classification).
 In each fold, each frame will store as `.mat` file and name by number index, i.e., `1.mat`, `2.mat` so we can match four kinds of data by name.
 Note that this files saving rule is dependent of [dataLoader.m](https://github.com/tianrui-qi/DL-SMLFM/blob/matlab-achieve/dataLoader.m).

 - This file will generate `paras.NumSample` number of data.
 We will first check the number of existing data by checking the number of files in each subfolder and then generate the number of data we still need.